GTekSD/SUASS/Android-APKSec.md

   # Android Penetration Testing

 ## Finding 1: Database Stored in Android Device Without Encryption
+  - Check every file with notepad or DB Browser (Only for .db extension files) after logging into the target app, If sensitive data (username, email_id, client_id, password, mobile_number, bank_account_number, etc.) found in /data/data/com.pakage.name/ any.db (extension) file then we give this finding.

 ## Finding 2: Insecure Data Storage
+  - Check every other files with text editor after logging into the target app, If sensitive data (username, email_id, client_id, password, mobile_number, bank_account_number, etc.) found in /data/data/com.pakage.name/ any other file, then we give finding.

+Tip: Make a zip of /data/data/com.pakage.name/ and transfer and unzip into PC and open files into Visual Studio Code, search keywords into folder.

 ## Finding 3: Root Detection Not Implemented